Wealthify doesn't support your browser

 Reading time: 3 mins

 Want to put your money to work and potentially grow your finances?
-Investing could be a great way to develop your wealth since your invested money could benefit from the power of compounding and flourish over time.
-Here’s how compounding, supposedly once described as ‘The most powerful force in the Universe’ by Albert Einstein, works.
+Investing might be a great way to develop your wealth since your invested money could benefit from the power of compounding and flourish over time.

-If Sarah invests £7,000 and receives a dividend payment of 3% which is re-invested in the fund, at the end of year one, she would make a gain of £210 and her investment plan would be worth £7,210.
+Say Sarah invests £7,000 and receives a dividend payment of 3% which is re-invested into the fund.
+At the end of year one, she would make a gain of £210 and her investment plan would be worth £7,210.

 ‘How long’ not ‘how much’